Jack Buck: St. Louis Cardinals

 Buck teamed with ex-Yankees and Pirates announcer Jim Woods in 1970–71.
 In 1972, retired Cardinals third baseman Mike Shannon joined Buck in the broadcast booth, beginning a 28-year partnership.
 On Cardinals broadcasts, Buck routinely punctuated St. Louis victories with the expression, "That's a winner!"

 In addition to Joe, Buck has three daughters who worked in broadcasting.
 Two are from his first marriage - Bonnie Buck, who currently works in television in Los Angeles, and Christine Buck, who started her career at KPLR-TV in St. Louis.
 From his second marriage is Julie Buck on KYKY 98.1 in St. Louis (she now works at KTRS-AM 550, also in St. Louis).
 In addition, Buck's younger brother, Bob Buck was a sportscaster and sports director at KMOX/KMOV-TV in St. Louis.

 Buck was well-respected in the St. Louis community, where he lived and regularly volunteered time to host charity events.
 In addition to his sportscasting work, Buck served as the original host of the KMOX interview/call-in program At Your Service beginning in 1960.
 His guests on the program included Eleanor Roosevelt.

 Buck can be heard calling a (fictional) 1964 Cardinals broadcast in the 1988 film Mississippi Burning, and makes a cameo appearance in a 1998 episode of the television series Arliss.
 He also lent his voice to R.B.I.
-Baseball '95 and Relief Pitcher (video game).
+Baseball '95 and Relief Pitcher.